dazuma/toys/toys/docs/guide.md

     tool "greet" do
       desc "Print a friendly greeting."
       long_desc "Prints a friendly greeting.
-You may customize whom to" \
+You can customize whom to" \
                   " greet, and how friendly it should be.", "",
                 "Example:",